Design and Analysis of Switchback Experiments: Simulation Study

-For all the above cases, see Table~\ref{tbl:simu:RandomizationDistribution} for the expected values and the variances of the randomization distributions, as well two conservative estimators of the randomization variances.
+For all the nine cases ($p \in \{1,2,3\}$ and $\delta\in\{1,2,3\}$), see Table~\ref{tbl:simu:RandomizationDistribution} for the expected values and the variances of the randomization distributions, as well as the conservative estimator of the randomization variances.
 Note that the three cases all have the same underlying outcome model.
-It is the different knowledge of $m$ that leads to three different designs.
+It is the different knowledge of $m$ that leads to three different designs of experiments.

 From Table~\ref{tbl:simu:RandomizationDistribution}, we make the following two observations. \textbf{(i) Unbiasedness of the Horvitz-Thompson estimator}.
-When $m$ is correctly specified, $\bR[\hat{\tau}_p]$ is very close to $\tau_p$, verifying the unbiasedness of the estimator.
-When $m$ is overestimated, the estimand remains unchanged, and the estimator remains unbiased.
+When $m$ is correctly specified, $\bR[\widehat{\tau}_p]$ is very close to $\tau_p$, verifying the unbiasedness of the estimator.
+When $m=2, p=3$, the estimand remains unchanged, and the estimator remains unbiased.
 But the variance of the estimator is larger.
-When $m$ is underestimated, the estimand is the $m$-misspecified estimand, and the estimator is unbiased for this $m$-misspecified estimand.

-\textbf{(ii) Quality of Corollary~\ref{coro:VarianceUpperBound}}.
-As we increase $\delta$, the variance of the randomization distribution also increases.
-The two conservative estimators of the randomization variance are very close to the true variance, which suggests that Corollary~\ref{coro:VarianceUpperBound} approximates the true variance quite well.
-Even though the second upper bound $\var^{\mathsf{U2}}(\hat{\tau}_p)$ is larger than the first one $\var^{\mathsf{U1}}(\hat{\tau}_p)$, its estimator $\hat{\sigma}^2_{\mathsf{U2}}$ turns out to be smaller than $\hat{\sigma}^2_{\mathsf{U1}}$ in most cases.
+When $m=2, p=1$, the estimand is the $m$-misspecified estimand, and the estimator is unbiased for this $m$-misspecified estimand. \textbf{(ii) Quality of Corollary~\ref{coro:VarianceUpperBound} and~\ref{coro:MisspecifiedmCLT}}.
+As we increase $\delta$, the variances of the randomization distributions also increase.
+The conservative estimators of the randomization variances are very close to the true variances, which suggests that Corollary~\ref{coro:VarianceUpperBound} and~\ref{coro:MisspecifiedmCLT} approximate the true variances quite well.